Mirena is an IUD that works in the uterus

 Missed menstrual periods.
 About 2 out of 10 women stop having periods after 1 year of Mirena use.
 If you have any concerns that you may be pregnant while using Mirena, do a urine pregnancy test and call your healthcare professional.
 If you do not have a period for 6 weeks during Mirena use, call your healthcare professional.
 When Mirena is removed, your menstrual periods should return.

 Cysts on the ovary.
 Some women using Mirena develop a painful cyst on the ovary.
 These cysts usually disappear on their own in 2 to 3 months.
 However, cysts can cause pain and sometimes cysts will need surgery.

 abdominal or pelvic pain

-infection of the outer part of your vagina (vulvovaginitis)
+inflammation or infection of the outer part of your vagina (vulvovaginitis)

-headache or migraines
+headache or migraine

 These are not all of the possible side effects with Mirena.
 For more information, ask your healthcare professional.